-Career workshops and individual appointments provide students opportunity to evaluate personal abilities and interests, to explore occupational areas, and to decide on a career direction.
+The professional staff in the Career Planning Center provides students with individual career counseling to evaluate personal abilities and interests, to explore occupational areas, and to decide on a career direction.
 The Eureka Computer Information System is available for use by appointment.